Strategic Roadmaps (Roadmunk)

 1. From your browser, click into the Settings menu in the top-right corner.

-4. In this modal, click over to the Advanced tab and deselect everything except for the Cookies and Cache options.
+5. In the pop-up window, deselect everything except the Cookies and Cache options.

-5. For the Timespan, set it to cover All Historical Data on the browser.
+6. For the Timespan, set it to cover All Time.

-6. Once the settings are correct, you can click the Clear Data button at the bottom of the menu to clear your cache and cookies.
+7. Once the settings are correct, you can click the Delete Data button at the bottom of the menu to clear your cache and cookies.

 Instructions for Mozilla Firefox